longturn/freeciv21/docs/Coding/hacking.rst

     } iterate_outward_end;

-for iterating all Tiles in the radius defined ``radius`` (in real distance, see below), beginning by ``center_tile``.
-Actually, this is the duplicate of square_iterate, or various tricky ones defined in :file:`common/map.h`, which automatically adjust the Tile values.
+for iterating all tiles in the radius defined ``radius`` (in real distance, see below), beginning by ``center_tile``.
+Actually, this is the duplicate of square_iterate, or various tricky ones defined in :file:`common/map.h`, which automatically adjust the tile values.
 The defined macros should be used whenever possible, the examples above were only included to give people the knowledge of how things work.

 Note that the following: